 It's as if the people who wrote them never gaze outside of the tinted windows in their limousines.
 As I wrote earlier in "Stop Obama's Grand Charade", the newest tactic to impose more austerity measures in the US comes from a group of over 80 CEOs who are starting with $60 million to spend on a campaign called "Fix the Debt".
 They plan to convince people in the US that not only are cuts to vital programmes necessary, but that such cuts will strengthen them when exactly the opposite is true.

 These CEOs are members of the Business Round Table, an elite corporate club that claims to create 7.3 trillion in annual revenues.
 That gives them a lot of political clout.
-Here is a quote from one CEO, Gary Loveman of Caesar's Entertainment Corporation: Of banksters and debtors' prison - Opinion.
+Here is a quote from one CEO, Gary Loveman of Caesar's Entertainment Corporation: Medicare and Social Security were not designed to cope with America's new demographic realities.
+Cutting social programmes Real solutions.
+Of banksters and debtors' prison - Opinion.
 Last week, American public television's Frontline aired its new documentary, The Untouchables, which revisits the question of why the Department of Justice failed to indict a single senior Wall Street executive responsible for engineering the mortgage securitisation industry that was "rotten to the core", and at the heart of the 2008 financial meltdown from which ninety percent of Americans have yet to recover.

 In the film, reporter Martin Smith presses Lanny Breuer, the head of the criminal division within the Department of Justice, on why he did not pursue criminal charges of the senior officials in Wall Street, in spite of ample evidence of fraud that the episode's researchers - along with other journalists, documentarians and lawyers - had been able to find with just a bit of digging.
 Breuer responded: "I am personally offended by much of what I've seen.
 I think there was a level of greed, a level of excessive risk taking, that I find abominable and I find very upsetting.
 The landscape of Wall Street s creative destruction - Opinion.
 Banking Industry Squirms Over European Rate Probe.
 The Goldman Sachs Project to take over Europe nearly complete.
 Carney, a former Goldman Sachs investment banker who successfully helped to steer the Canadian economy through the global crisis, will succeed Mervyn King next year, Chancellor George Osborne told parliament.

 Über diese wurde bereits im Juni 2011 öffentlich berichtet.
 One Man Against The Wall Street Lobby.
 By Simon Johnson Two diametrically opposed views of Wall Street and the dangers posed by global megabanks came more clearly into focus last week.
 Is the Financial Sector Worth What We Pay It?
 Exhaustive Study Finds Global Elite Hiding Up to $32 Trillion in Offshore Accounts. $21tn: hoard hidden from taxman by global elite.

 A global super-rich elite has exploited gaps in cross-border tax rules to hide an extraordinary £13 trillion ($21tn) of wealth offshore – as much as the American and Japanese GDPs put together – according to research commissioned by the campaign group Tax Justice Network.
 James Henry, former chief economist at consultancy McKinsey and an expert on tax havens, has compiled the most detailed estimates yet of the size of the offshore economy in a new report, The Price of Offshore Revisited, released exclusively to the Observer.

 Tuesday's forced resignation of Bob Diamond, the Barclays chief executive, follows well-worn procedures for dealing with crises that potentially threaten those in power: denounce the worst offenders, let a few symbolic heads roll, set up an inquiry under a safe pair of hands, and tweak the regulations to prevent a repetition of the most egregious misdemeanours.
 HSBC Reveals Problems With Internal Controls.
 Jerome Favre/Bloomberg NewsStuart T. Gulliver, the chief of HSBC, said in a memo that the bank had “failed to spot and deal with unacceptable behavior.”
 8:58 p.m. | Updated LONDON — HSBC, the largest financial institution in Europe, has become the latest British bank to reveal major internal-control problems, saying that senior officials would apologize to United States lawmakers next week for not cracking down soon enough on money-laundering activities in America.

+The money laundering, which a United States Senate subcommittee indicates was linked to terrorism and drug deals, could result in HSBC paying fines of up to $1 billion, according to analysts.
 HSBC ignored drug money fear, alleges Senate.
 Libor Probe Said to Expose Collusion, Lack of Internal Controls.
 Global regulators have exposed flaws in banks’ internal controls that may have allowed traders to manipulate interest rates around the world, two people with knowledge of the probe said.
 Investigators also have received e-mail evidence of potential collusion between firms setting the London interbank offered rate, said the people, who declined to be identified because they weren’t authorized to speak publicly.